Object Classification

 Now that we have obtained a segmentation, we are ready to proceed to the “Object Feature Selection” applet.

-From segmentation to objects - “Object Feature Selection” applet
+From segmentation to object descriptions - “Object Feature Selection” applet

 The following dialog will appear if you press the “Select features” button: